YogeshGoyyalA-1/Asic_Design/README.md

 ```
 ![Step 2](./Lab6/5.png)

-**Observation**:- We can the output that is the two's compliment of number `3` is verified and coming the same using gcc and the riscv compiler.
+**Observation**:- We can observe the output that is the two's compliment of number `3` is verified and coming the same using gcc and the riscv compiler.